 A symmetric statement holds for the $\delta_0$-affine kernel by switching $0$ and $1$ everywhere. \end{theorem}

-Due to the existence of newly discovered non-trivial tractable classes corresponding to the Hadamard code in the \#EO problem without assuming {ARS}, the complexity classification for the complex-valued Holant problem is much more challenging.
-It’s hard to imagine how many more tractable classes with remarkable properties are yet to be discovered.
-The results in this paper are a tiny step towards an ambitious goal.
-However, we note that the presented result is not the first time that a tractable class for counting problems is found to be related to coding theory.
+Due to the existence of newly discovered non-trivial tractable classes corresponding to the Hadamard code in the \#EO problem without assuming {ARS}, the complexity classification for the complex-valued Holant problem becomes significantly more challenging.
+It is hard to predict how many more tractable classes with remarkable properties are yet to be discovered.
+The results in this paper are a small step towards an ambitious goal.
+Very recently, independent of this work, Meng, Wang and Xia discover new tractable classes for the {\rm \#EO} problem \cite{meng2024ptimealgorithmstypicaleo}.
+Subsequently, they prove an $\mathrm{FP^{NP}/\#P}$ dichotomy for $\rm{\# EO}$ problems \cite{meng2025fpnp}.
+In addition, we note that the presented result is not the first time that a tractable class for counting problems has been found to be related to coding theory.
 Even in the classification of real-valued Holant problems, a tractable family called local affine~\cite{Cai-Lu-Xia-holant-c} was already discovered using the well-known Hamming code.
 Are there other interesting tractable classes for counting problems that can be carved out with the help of coding theory?
-In the other direction, it is also worth pursuing whether these new tractability results for counting problems can be applied back to coding theory?
+In the other direction, it is also worth exploring whether these new tractability results for counting problems can be applied back to coding theory.
 We leave the questions in both directions for further study.

 The paper is organized as follows.
-In Section~\ref{sec:pre}, we give some definitions and notations.
-In Section~\ref{sec:algorithm}, we give a chain reaction algorithm which establishes the tractability result (Theorem~\ref{thm:tractablity}) for $\delta_1$-affine and $\delta_0$-affine signatures.
+In Section~\ref{sec:pre}, we introduce the necessary definitions.
+In Section~\ref{sec:algorithm}, we present a chain reaction algorithm which establishes the tractability result (Theorem~\ref{thm:tractablity}) for $\delta_1$-affine and $\delta_0$-affine signatures.
 In Section~\ref{sec: characterization}, we prove the characterization theorem (Theorem~\ref{thm:characterization}) for $\delta_1$-affine and $\delta_0$-affine kernels.
-In Section~\ref{sec:hardness}, we prove the hardness result Theorem~\ref{thm:hard}.
-In fact, the proof of the hardness result highly depends on the characterization of $\delta_1$-affine and $\delta_0$-affine kernels.
+In Section~\ref{sec:hardness}, we prove the hardness result (Theorem~\ref{thm:hard}).
+In fact, the proof of the hardness result critically relies on the characterization of $\delta_1$-affine and $\delta_0$-affine kernels.